Quick fix for a leaky faucet cartridge

-Photo 1: Remove the handles and retraining nut
+Photo 1: Remove the handles and retaining nut

-Photo 2: Remove the cartridge and old seat
+Photo 2: Remove the faucet cartridge and old seat

 They sure don’t make ’em like they used to—and when it comes to faucets, it’s a good thing.
 In the old days, repairing a leaky faucet could be as simple as replacing a rubber washer, but more likely it involved struggling with corroded screws and stripped valve stems.